Samuel-VandePut/LASoT-Experiment/README.md

 With the help off the LASoT plugin and the [usage indications](https://github.com/SamuelVandePut/LASoT) try to improve the tests suite based on the informations incorporated into the code about the survived mutations.

+> Tips : When you update the tests suites.
+Run them before starting the procedure.

 ## Who is behind this project?

 [Samuel Van de Put](https://github.com/SamuelVandePut) master's student, from the University of Namur in Belgium.
 I was under the supervision of [Xavier Devroey](https://snail.info.unamur.be/author/xavier-devroey/) and [Benoît Vanderose](https://snail.info.unamur.be/author/benoit-vanderose/).